karmi/retire/README.markdown

     end

 Dynamic mapping is a godsend when you're prototyping.
-For serious usage, though, you'll definitely want to declare a custom mapping for your model:
+For serious usage, though, you'll definitely want to define a custom mapping for your model:

     class Article < ActiveRecord::Base
       include Slingshot::Model::Search